AdrianAlan/salary-analysis/README.md

 # Salary Estimator

 This repository contains the data and training scripts to fit the _Salary Estimator_ for software engineers and data scientists.
-To download the data, go to the `data` directory, where you can download the json files used in the project.
+The app is available [HERE](https://salary-estimation.streamlit.app/).

 ## Usage Instructions